ierolsen/Trex-Game-with-CNN/README.md

 # Trex Game with CNN

 In this repo, I created a model that plays Trex Game.
 I need to explain that, this model is not a Reinforcement Learning (RL) model.
-It is a simple CNN model which predicts objects and keyboard actions.
+It is a simple CNN model that predicts objects and keyboard actions.

 ### Content:
 ##### 1) Getting Data